infosecurity99/jorayevzarif1999/README.md

                                                             👋 Hi, I’m @JORAYEV ZARIF
 - 👀 I’m interested in ...

-.I ZARIF JORAYEV Surkhandarya region Kumkurgan district I have been participating in Mathematical Olympiads since I was young.
+.I am ZARIF JORAYEV Surkhandarya region Kumkurgan district I have been participating in Mathematical Olympiads since I was young.
   In August 2019, I entered Tashkent University of Information Technologies in the field of Telecommunication Technologies.
 There I started C ++.